alexdwagner/jekyll-now/_posts/2016-10-21-Radical-Computing.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hUzI3Ui1Eok" frameborder="0"></iframe>

 Lots of good conversation and thinking conceptually about computers via lecture, and then we paired off for an exercise.
-I'll call it "Computer/Programmer"
+I'm not sure what Ramsey calls it, so I'll just call it "Computer/Programmer".

 <h4> "Computer/Programmer: An Exercise We Did in Class" </h4>